 What is a Moss Plant?

-Moss is categorized as bryophytes, which are non-vascular plants.
+Mosses are categorized as bryophytes, which are non-vascular plants.
 While technically moss is a plant, it lacks the parts of a plant that we are used to seeing.
-It does not have true leaves, branches or even roots.
+It does not have true leaves, branches, or even roots.
 Since moss has no roots, it must find other ways to absorb water and this is why it is frequently found in damp, shady areas.

 Moss also does not have seeds like many other plants do.
-They spread by spore or division.
+It spreads by spore or division.

 How to Grow Moss